Toroid-io/drone-kicad/README.md

     - `date` : Prints date in text element with text `$date$`
     - `commit` : Prints first 8 characters of commit SHA in text element with text `$commit$`
     - `tag` : Prints tag in text element with text `$tag$`
+    - `sed` : If the text element is located in a footprint, just sed the board file. `sed` implies `all`.

 ## Example configuration